 It is easy to see that Democratic political parties have a stronghold in Louisiana politics, serving as governor.
 A long line of Democratic governors served office between 1877 and 1980, without a single interruption in power.
 Breaking the line of succession was Dave Treen, a Republican, who served as governor from 1980 until 1984.
 Although Republicans occasionally hold the governor's office position in Louisiana, Democratic governors are the norm.

-John Bel Edwards currently serves as the governor for Louisiana.
+John Bel Edwards currently serves as the governor of Louisiana.
 He represents the Democratic Party, continuing the long line of Democrats to help manage this state.
 Edwards was elected in 2016 but previously served as a member of the House of Representatives for Louisiana.
-Currently, Edwards is the only elected Democratic official in the entire state of Louisiana.
-He is a veteran, formally serving in the 82nd Airborne Division.
+He is also a veteran, formally serving in the 82nd Airborne Division.